rioastamal/spot-dev-machine/README.md

 ## FAQ

+### Will my data in home directory gone after instance terminated?

+No. Home directory `/home/ec2-user` is automatically mounted to EFS during OS boot so it should be safe when EC2 Spot terminated.

 ### How do I terminate the instance?

 To terminate the instance you can use `destroy` with specific target to the EC2 Spot instance and Elastic IP to prevent cost.